mdiloreto/terraform-google-pga-private-dns-records/README.md

 ## Usage

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine or use the Module from the Terraform Registry.
 2. Navigate to the module directory.
 3. Create a `main.tf` file and include the following code: